What is Carpal Tunnel Syndrome?

 What does the Research say?

 Research on Carpal Tunnel Syndrome (CTS) highlights several key findings.
 Studies indicate that repetitive hand movements and prolonged wrist flexion are primary causes of CTS, particularly in occupations involving manual labor or extensive computer use.
 Research also emphasises the importance of early diagnosis and treatment to prevent permanent nerve damage.
-Non-invasive treatments, such as wrist splinting and physical therapy, are commonly recommended, but micro-invasive surgery has proven to offer effective, long-term relief, especially in severe cases.
+Non-invasive treatments, such as wrist splinting and physical therapy, are commonly recommended, but microinvasive surgery has proven in many case studies to offer effective, long-term relief, especially in severe cases.

 Treatment Options

 Treatment options for carpal tunnel syndrome include both surgical and non-surgical methods.
 Non-surgical methods such as wrist splinting, anti-inflammatory medications, and physical therapy can all alleviate symptoms of CTS.
-However, surgery is the most effective option for long-term relief.
-There are a variety of ways surgery can be performed, however at the Carpal Tunnel Institute, we perform micro-invasive surgery.
-This procedure involves no incision; a needle and cannula is inserted under ultrasound guidance.
+However, surgery is the often the most effective option for long-term relief.
+There are a variety of ways surgery can be performed such as through traditional open surgery and endoscopy - at the Carpal Tunnel Institute, we perform micro-invasive surgery.
+This procedure involves no incision; a needle is inserted under ultrasound guidance.
 It focuses on relieving pressure on the median nerve by releasing the transverse carpal ligament.
-Micro-invasive surgery allows for a much quicker and effective recovery compared to traditional surgery.
-Patients experience reduced pain, improved mobility, and can return to their normal activities much faster than after traditional carpal surgery.

 Post-Operative Recovery